dfelinto/blender-manual/manual/modeling/geometry_nodes/curve/fill_curve.rst

-.. index:: Geometry Nodes; Curve Fill
+.. index:: Geometry Nodes; Fill Curve
-.. _bpy.types.GeometryNodeCurveFill:
+.. _bpy.types.GeometryNodeFillCurve:

 ******************
-Curve Fill Node
+Fill Curve Node
 ******************

 .. figure:: /images/modeling_geometry-nodes_curve_curve-fill_node.png
    :align: center

-   The Curve Fill node.
+   The Fill Curve node.

-The *Curve Fill* node generates a mesh using the Constrained Delaunay Triangulation algorithm with the curves as boundaries.
+The *Fill Curve* node generates a mesh using the Constrained Delaunay Triangulation algorithm with the curves as boundaries.
 The mesh is only generated at z = 0, i.e. on the ground plane.